Olstra/topic_based_sentiment_analysis_engine/README.md

 - Data: contains the raw data used as example in this project

 #### Setup backend
+Install Python 3.9
 Install the needed python packages through _BE > requirements.txt_
 #### Setup frontend
 1. Install JS
-2. Install Vue
+2. Install Vue 3
 3. Run:
 ```
 $ cd FE
 $ npm install
 ```
 #### Optional: Setup .env file
-If you want to feed custom data to the application, you will need to generate a .env file.<br>
+If you want to run your own test instead of using the provided data, you will need to generate a .env file.<br>
 You can do so by following the steps bellow.
 1. Generate .env file by running:
 ```